Federated API management with workspaces

 3. Workspace members develop, publish, productize, and maintain APIs in the workspace.

-4. The central API platform team manages the infrastructure of the service, such as network connectivity, monitoring, resiliency, and enforcement of all-APIs policies.
+4. The central API platform team manages the infrastructure of the service, such as monitoring, resiliency, and enforcement of all-APIs policies.

 Azure RBAC is used to configure workspace collaborators' permissions to read and edit entities in the workspace.
 For a list of roles, see How to use role-based access control in API Management.

-Workspace members must be assigned both a service-scoped role and a workspace-scoped role, or granted equivalent permissions using custom roles.
+To manage APIs and other resources in the workspace, workspace members must be assigned roles (or equivalent permissions using custom roles) scoped to the API Management service, the workspace, and the workspace gateway.
 The service-scoped role enables referencing certain service-level resources from workspace-level resources.
 For example, organize a user into a workspace-level group to control API and product visibility.

 Note